 Guelph, Ont., February 17, 2017—The Speedvale Water Tower in Guelph’s west end is getting a new coat of paint, as well as other maintenance and upgrades this year.

 Site preparation for exterior painting, including the assembly of scaffolding, has begun at the tower, located near the intersection of Speedvale Avenue West and Imperial Road North.
 The tower will maintain the current colours: white with blue text.

-The tower is scheduled to be out of service for about four months, beginning late March or early April.
+The tower is currently out of service until about the end of August.
 The scheduled maintenance includes draining the tank of its water, removing the existing paint, applying new paint to the tower’s interior and exterior surfaces, replacing some pipes and valves, and adding a new mixing system.

 This work supports the City’s asset management program.
 The Speedvale tower hasn’t been painted or recoated since 1997.
 The coating systems applied in the 1990s normally last between 15 and 20 years.
 With proper maintenance, a water tower’s service life can be extended by more than 50 years.

 Testing in March

 The City took the Speedvale Water Tower out of service for one day in March to test the water system with the tower out of service.
 Water system tests were successful with no waster service delivery impacts, and planned work has now begun.